Saverio976/Chat-App-TUI/README.md

 # To Read
 1)
+a new incoming command named ``/switch_channel <channel_name>`` but not finish so you need to wait more time to speak in more than one channel

+2)
 /set_cipher come back ! ( command to set a cipher key for sending message )

-2)
+3)
 /history is a command to save all message in a file (assets/doc/data/history.txt) `/history True` : save message
 `/history False` : no longer save message